-At the main entrance there is a Fire Box which contains:
+At the north and south entrances there is a Fire Box which contains:

-- Orange hi-vis vest.

-- Sector check off list.

-- Folder containing the building floor plans showing location of hazardous materials.
+- Orange hi-vis vest. - Two-way radio (allows two-way communication between both entrances). - Sector check off list. - Folder containing the building floor plans showing location of hazardous materials.